 Gateway Gardens

-Gateway Gardens has been touted as one of the most beautiful places in the country.
+Gateway Gardens has been touted as one of the most beautiful places in the country, and is one of the best things to do in Greensboro on a beautiful day.
 The 11 acres are known for their variety of plants and the interactivity of the landscape created within them.
 It’s an all-around playful place that inspires movement and education through community.

 The Rain Garden and Great Lawn are especially magnificent horticultural masterpieces.
 It’s open all year round and is beloved by locals and visitors alike.
 Be sure to check out their schedule of cool classes and workshops while adventuring around Greensboro.